eyagargah/URL-shortening-API-landing-page/README.md

 - [Example resource 1](https://zeroesandones.medium.com/how-to-copy-text-to-clipboard-in-angular-e99c0feda501) - This helped me to copy selected short link to clipboard and paste it.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.syncfusion.com/blogs/post/host-angular-app-in-github-pages.aspx) - This helped me to host my project in github pages.

-## Unit Tests
+#### Unit Tests

-This project includes a comprehensive suite of unit tests written using the Jasmine testing framework to ensure the reliability and functionality of the codebase.
+The project includes a comprehensive suite of unit tests written using the Jasmine testing framework.
+These tests cover critical functionality within the application and ensure the reliability and functionality of the codebase.
+The unit testing framework, setup, and configuration are designed to provide thorough validation of the code, ensuring a robust and dependable platform.

 ### Testing Framework